Starfish-develop/Starfish/README.md

 OR, is it just taking the last value of the model (whichever walker was evaluated last), assigning that to everyone, and going forward?
 This is probably what is happening.
 But for the actual iterations of the stellar parameters, it resumes with the previous pos_tuple () This causes some discontinuity, because the Gibbs sampler is not actually conditioning on the same parameters that the star will have when it resumes.
 I suppose we'll just have to assume that they are similar enough.
 If we really need to, we can always go back to Metropolis-Hastings Gibbs sampler.
+Or, perhaps keep the number of walkers constant throughout the entire run, but I don't think this is going to work because you can't put the positions of the variables that you aren't sampling.
+You probably have to look in detail what is going on in the guts of the algorithm, what values of the walkers are being stored.

 * Model object contains: